acts-project/acts/docs/core/eventdata/tracks.md

 The track's track states need to be *forward-linked* for this to be possible.
 :::

-The reason for this is this:
+The reason for this is:
 As the trajectory branches at the second sensor into $S_2$/$S_3$, it is not possible to connect the states forward, i.e. store in $S_1$ what the *next* state is going to be: it is ambiguous!